All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Dr. Lippe lives in the St. Louis area with her husband, Bill, and children Elizabeth, Luke and Ella.

-Dr. Brian Mahaffey has been a member of the St. Louis Cardinals medical staff as a Team Physician for seven years.
+Dr. Brian Mahaffey has been a member of the St. Louis Cardinals medical staff as a Team Physician for eight years.
 He serves the Cardinals organization as Coordinator of Major League Medical Services.
 Prior to coming to St. Louis, he served as Team Physician with the Springfield Cardinals (double AA affiliate) in Springfield for 11 years.

 Dr. Mahaffey is Medical Director of Mercy Sports Medicine and is with Mercy Clinic Sports Medicine.

 Dr. Mahaffey’s interest in baseball is life-long.
 He attended Missouri State University (MSU) where he played baseball while earning a BS in biology.
 He was named Conference Co-Player of the Year in 1988.
 In 2005, he was inducted into the MSU Athletic Hall of Fame, and in 2014, into the initial class of MSU’s Academic Hall of Fame for Athletics.
-This year, Dr. Mahaffey was inducted into the Missouri Sports Hall of Fame.
+In 2019, Dr. Mahaffey was inducted into the Missouri Sports Hall of Fame.

 Dr. Mahaffey graduated from the University of Missouri – Columbia School of Medicine, holds a Master of Science in Public Health from MU, completed a residency in family and community medicine at MU, a fellowship in Sports Medicine and Academic Medicine at MU, and earned a Primary Care Sports Medicine Certificate of Qualifications.

 Before moving to St. Louis, Dr. Mahaffey helped develop a regionally known sports medicine program with Mercy in Springfield.
 He also served as Head Physician for the MSU athletics program for 16 years.